Artic42/Heimdallr/README.md

 * createInput (char number, char rEdge, char fEdge)
 * createOutput (char numver, char PWM, int PWMFreq)
 #### readPin
+* Get path to node folder
+* Read value of mode, and store
+* Mask mode and check if active
+  * Return
+* Check if output
+  * Create output, setting flags according to mode
+* If input
+  * Create input, setting flags according to mode
 #### createInput
 #### createOutput

 ### readInputs
+* Read input value
+* If TRUE
+  * If rising edge mode and prv = FALSE
+    * Create file TRUE
+  * If not in edge mode
+    * Create file TRUE
+* else
+  * If falling edge mode and prv = TRUE
+    * Create file TRUE
+  * If not in edge mode
+    * Delete file TRUE

 ### writeOutputs